-Find a printable applicationhere to be completed, signed and returned with $10 fee.
+Find a printable application here to be completed, signed and returned with $10 fee.
 This is for new registrants only.
-If your alarm is already registered and you need to update your information, please contact Officer Jung directly.
+If your alarm is already registered and you need to update your information, please contact Officer Johnson directly.

-If you submit your registration form online, please send your $10 registration fee to Officer J.P.
-Jung, Kettering Police Department, 3600 Shroyer Road, Kettering, OH 45429 or drop it by the Finance Department at the City Government Center.
+If you submit your registration form online, please send your $10 registration fee (checks made out to the City of Kettering) to the attention of Officer Cynthia James, Kettering Police Department, 3600 Shroyer Road, Kettering, OH 45429 or drop it by the Finance Department at the City Government Center.